UL-FRI-NLP-Course-2022-23/nlp-course-team-3435/README.md

 # Objective

 Being an international Teamit makes sense for us use this situation to delve into multilingual language models.
 It is known that in other cross-lingual tasks multilingual models can outperform monolingual ones.
 Given that paraphrasing is not by default a cross-lingual task, but is closely related to translation, we aim to find out a multilingually trained model performs in this task against a monolingual model as a baseline.

+# How to run our code

+First, please read the below sections to understand what we did.
+The folder `dataset-evaluation` contains the human evaluation framework and scripts for running the human evaluation as command line dialogues.
+In the paper we only include results from the scripts of the form `human_eval_tatoeba-xxxx_pc-xxxx.py`.
+These can be run with your name as a command line argument.
+The folder `notebooks` contains all the notebooks used for dataset creation, training and evaluation.
+These can be run in a google standard colab environment with a GPU runtime.

 # Data